Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 This exercise is particularly useful for:

-• Activate the abdominal muscles for better support.
+• Activate your abdominal muscles for better support.

 • Improve overall posture.

-If your wrists or knees are sensitive, you can perform this exercise while seated on a chair.
-Keep your back straight and repeat the flexion and extension movements while following your breathing.
-This alternative is ideal for beginners or in case of discomfort.
+If your wrists or knees are sensitive, you can do this exercise while sitting on a chair.
+Keep your back straight and mimic the movements of bending and straightening as you follow your breath.
+This alternative is perfect for beginners or when you're feeling uncomfortable.

-Once this exercise is finished, move on to the following stretches to enrich your routine.
+Once you've finished this exercise, move on to the following stretches to enrich your routine.

-The seated twist helps to release tension in the back while improving the flexibility of the spine.
-It also stretches the neck, chest, shoulders, and back.
+The seated twist helps release tension in your back while enhancing the flexibility of your spine.
+It also stretches your neck, chest, shoulders, and back.

 Starting position

-Sit on the floor, cross-legged (one leg bent in front of the other), with your back straight and your pelvis stable.
-If this position is uncomfortable, place a cushion under your hips for additional support.
+Sit on the floor with your legs crossed (one leg bent in front of the other), keeping your back straight and your pelvis stable.
+If this position feels uncomfortable, try placing a cushion under your hips for extra support.

-This twist must be executed with fluidity and control to avoid any risk of injury.
+This twist should be performed with fluidity and control to avoid any risk of injury.

 Phase 1 – Preparation: